‘Once Upon A Summertime…’

 Political Thriller.
 Revenge.

-This film opens in 2001, but draws its inspiration from a serial published in a French newspaper from 1844 to 1846.
-It was named Le Comte de Monte-Cristo.
-Translation: The Count of Monte Cristo.
-A story of a young man with a promising future, who has everything taken from him on what should have been the happiest day of his life.
+This film opens on September 11th 2001.
+The day that shaped a decade.
+Drawing from the 1846 French serial, Le Comte de Monte-Cristo (The Count of Monte Cristo).
+The Prisoner is story of a young man with a promising future, who has everything taken from him on what should have been the happiest day of his life – his wedding.

 Fingered for a role he did not play in the 9/11 attacks.
 The Protagnist, Alex Bashir, is set up by colleagues and friends who were jealous of his future.
 They took advantage of the paranoid circumstances and stood back as an innocent man was thrown into the deepest darkest dungeon available.
 A CIA black site with parallels to Guantanemo.
 After years and years without trial, without visitation, without knowing who put him there or why, Alex Bashir loses his mind.
 Then the will to live.

-As this character prepares to draw their last breath they hear a voice.
+As he prepares to draw his last breath he hears a voice.
 Is it inside their head?
 Is it God?
 No. It’s the old man in the cell next door who has spent over a decade digging an escape tunnel, only to arrive in the adjacent cell.
-In this complete stroke of chance, the young man finds a friend, a father, a mentor and eventual saviour.
+In this complete stroke of chance, the young man finds a friend, a father, a mentor and an eventual saviour.